 Sass de Stria 2477 m

-There are different towers of good dolomia in the area of Passo Falzarego; one of these is the sunny Sass de Stria, a sharp tower located just in the surrounding of the Falzarego Pass.
-Sass de Stria belongs to the Fanis group and is placed to the west of the Falzarego Pass and to the south of the Valparola Pass.
+There are different towers and walls of good dolomia in the area of Passo Falzarego; one of these is the sunny Sass de Stria, a sharp tower located just in the surrounding of the Falzarego Pass.
+Sass de Stria belongs to the Fanis group and is placed to the west of the Passo Falzarego and to the south of the Passo Valparola.
 It's an isolated mountain and, for this reason, you can see a large view from its summit.

 Sass de Stria, wich name in ladin means "Rock of the Witch", is a little but beautiful looking mountain, offering many opportunities for all kind of mountain lovers: hikers, sport and trad climbers, WWI history fans.
 It shows a rocky and vertical side to the South, but mild and anonimous slopes on the other sides.